More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 What are the different split modes?

-There are three split modes:
+There are four split modes:

 1) Split by Parts: Divide audio into a specific number of equal parts (e.g., split into 3 parts)